 Resources for Students

-Students often don’t think about listing course-based experience on their resume.
+Students often don’t think about listing course-based experiences on their resume.
 Encourage them to write about their CBL experiences similar to how they’d list other involvement and work experience.

 Resources for Faculty

 Need some ideas for how to integrate reflection into your classroom?
-Check out Ideas for Reflection Questions & Exercises – PDF for ideas on the types of activities or questions you can ask students to think about.
+Check out Deepening the Learning in Service-Learning: Reflection Resources and Activities (PDF) for ideas on the types of activities or questions you can ask students to think about.
 Additionally, feel free to reach out to Equity, Inclusion, & Community Engagement to lead an activity or discussion in one of the following reflection activities:

 - Pre- and post-service reflection